zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-jboss-eap.md

 JBoss EAP can be launched in either *standalone* mode or *domain* mode.
 Domain mode allows multiple application server instances to be managed from a single control point.
 A collection of such application servers is known as a *domain*.
 For more information on standalone mode vs. domain mode, please refer to the section on this topic in the [JBoss EAP Product Documentation](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.1/html/introduction_to_jboss_eap/overview_of_jboss_eap#operating_modes).

 DXP supports JBoss EAP when it runs in standalone mode but not when it runs in domain mode.
-DXP's hot-deploy does not work with a managed deployment, since JBoss manages the content of a managed deployment by copying files (exploded or non-exploded).
+DXP's auto-deploy does not work with a managed deployment, since JBoss manages the content of a managed deployment by copying files (exploded or non-exploded).
 This prevents JSP hooks and Ext plugins from working as intended.
 For example, JSP hooks don't work on JBoss EAP running in managed domain mode, since DXP's JSP override mechanism relies on the application server.
 Since JSP hooks and Ext plugins are deprecated, however, you may not be using them.

 The command line interface is recommended for domain mode deployments.